Azure/azure-openapi-validator/docs/rules.md

 Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), top level properties should not be repeated inside the properties bag for ARM resources.

 Please refer to [arm-resource-properties-bag.md](./arm-resource-properties-bag.md) for details.

-### ProvisioningStateMustBeReadOnly

-This is a rule introduced to validate if provisioningState property is set to readOnly.

-Please refer to [provisioning-state-must-be-read-only.md](./provisioning-state-must-be-read-only.md) for details.

 ### ArrayMustHaveType